Thorne Head Preserve: Flora and fauna

 On October 29, 2017, a large storm crossed Maine causing widespread damage.
 Thorne Head did not escape this storm and many trees were broken or felled as a result.
 Many trees had to be removed from the public trails in the following week.
 The damage caused large openings to appear in what was dense woodland meaning that many of the trails are far more exposed than they were previously.

-The preserve contains mixed forest which includes specimens of white pine (Pinus strobus), red pine (Pinus resinosa); a stand of which can be found at the northern end of the preserve, and Eastern hemlock (Tsuga canadensis).
+The preserve contains mixed forest which includes specimens of white pine (Pinus strobus), red pine (Pinus resinosa); a stand of which can be found at the northern end of the preserve, and eastern hemlock (Tsuga canadensis).
 It is possible to also find examples of oak and maple.

 The slipper orchid (Cypripedium acaule), commonly known as the "lady's slipper orchid", is also found on the preserve in May and June.

 The preserve protects over half a mile (0.8 km) of shoreline on both the Kennebec River and Whiskeag Creek.
 Many fish species live in the waters here including striped bass and short-nosed sturgeon.

 It is possible on the trails to see deer, fox, raccoons and mink as well as various wild birds such as owls, bald eagles and migrating warblers.
 There are several vernal pools located throughout the preserve, containing wood frogs (Lithobates sylvaticus) and the blue-spotted salamander (Ambystoma laterale), both of which are considered to be 'obligate' species.

+Holes can be seen in many dead trees which were likely made by the pileated woodpecker.
+This is the largest woodpecker in Maine, averaging 16 to 19 inches.
+It is a year-round resident and its favorite food is carpenter ants.
+The Pileated's drumming sounds are louder than the drumming of the smaller hairy woodpecker (9-13 inches in length) and the even smaller downy woodpecker (5-7 inches).

-Walking Trails
+Walking trails

 There are approximately 3.5 miles (5.6 km) of trails to explore.
 The trails are marked with colored paint blazes on the trees.
 There are usually paper maps available from the kiosk at the entrance to the Preserve.
 From the entrance it is possible to take either of two trails: the Overlook Trail or the 5.1 mile Whiskeag Trail.
 Bath Gardening Club has placed signs throughout the preserve identifying various tree and plant species.

 The terrain of the Preserve is varied.
 On most trails the elevation is gentle and the trails are easy to follow.
 Along the shoreline, the terrain drops off steeply.
 Underfoot, the trails are a mixture of dirt/forest floor, and gravel.